calinux-py/Learn.PowerShell/readme.md

 - `Set-Clipboard` - Used to set clipboard content.
 Essentially clipboard injection.
 - `Get-Clipboard` - Retrieve clipboard content.
 - `Get-LocalUser` - Return all local users on the system.

+# Not as interesting, but still mildly interesting:

+- `Get-FileHash` - Verify the integrity of a file by confirming its hash value.
+Companies often post hash values of their files online for integrity verification purposes.
+You can validate downloads using the Get-FileHash cmdlet.